oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 the Server.
 Although its implementation is more complex than the one of a transparent Gateway, an aggregating Gateway may be helpful in case of WSNs with a very large number of SAs because it reduces the number of MQTT connections that the Gateway must support concurrently.

-### 4.1.3 Terminating SN Broker

-The Terminating SN Broker is the consumer of the data sent by the MQTT-SN Client, which directly brokers the traffic as if it were a fully compliant
-MQTT Broker.
-If the PROTECTION packet is used, it is responsible for the enrollment of the MQTT-SN Clients.

 ## 4.2 Networks & Transport Layers

-The MQTT-SN V2.0 protocol requires an underlying transport to create a Virtual Connection, this carries Packets from a Client to a Gateway and a
-Gateway to a Client.\
+The MQTT-SN protocol requires an underlying transport to create a Virtual Connection, this carries Packets from a Client to a Gateway and a Gateway to a Client.\
 The underlying transport may also broadcast Packets from a Client to all Gateways and from a Gateway to all Clients.\
-These MQTT-SN V2.0 Packets which must be received unaltered and complete.
+These MQTT-SN Packets which must be received unaltered and complete.

 -   The underlying transport does not need to be reliable, it is expected that Packets will be lost or delivered out of order.

 -   If the network might deliver a Packet more than once, then it is highly recommended that the PROTECTION packet Monotonic Counter is used to eliminate the duplicates.

--   The MQTT-SN V2.0 protocol will tolerate out of order Packets and it will retransmit lost Packets.
+-   The MQTT-SN protocol will tolerate out of order Packets and it will retransmit lost Packets.

--   The MQTT-SN V2.0 does not perform error correction.
+-   The MQTT-SN does not perform error correction.
 If a corrupted or partial packet is received it will cause a protocol error.

--   The MQTT-SN V2.0 implementation may use either the origin network address or the sender identifier in the PROTECTION Packet to determine the identity of the Virtual Connection.
+-   The MQTT-SN implementation may use either the origin network address or the sender identifier in the PROTECTION Packet to determine the identity of the Virtual Connection.

 -   The networks may be connectionless, the Virtual Connections do not need to have an event that signals when they begin or end.